rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - MTTP: Mean Time To Repair

 - supoermodule: a collection of modules that are related to each other and are managed as a unit.

+- Livelock is a situation in concurrent programming where two or more threads or processes are stuck in a constant cycle of trying to resolve a resource conflict, but none of them make progress.
+Unlike a deadlock, where threads are blocked and cannot proceed, in a livelock, threads are actively executing, but their actions prevent the system from making any meaningful progress.
+- Livelocks typically occur when threads or processes are trying to be polite and accommodating, and they keep rolling back, hoping that the situation will resolve itself.
+However, due to the nature of the conflict, the threads end up repeatedly interfering with each other, preventing any of them from successfully completing their tasks.

+- Casual consistency: If process P1 writes a value to a data item and then writes a different value to another data item, then any other process that reads both data items will see the values written by P1 in the same order.